 Both males and females scent mark with chest and anal glands.
 Male ring-tails even have special claws and scent glands above their hands.
 So the same way male birds like to sing, Lemurs like to “stink” in order to attract mates and mark their territories.

 Males will literally have “stink fights” during mating season (though, luckily you can’t smell everything they are wafting at each other)!

 They also have loose poop – designed to disperse seeds in the wild.
 And you can’t house-train them.
 As a result, they become very messy, very quickly!

 Lemurs, especially the ring-tails are quite loud and screechy.
 They are very vocal animals and have a different call for nearly every situation!

 They can be aggressive, especially as they are entering sexual maturity.
 This aggression can be sudden and unexpected.
 They can cause harm to themselves.
 And if they bite a human?
 They’re usually euthanized.
-Despite it being a natural behavioural response for captive lemurs
+Despite it being a natural behavioral response for captive lemurs.

-The risk of transmitting diseases between humans and non-human primate is very high.
+It is very easy to transmit diseases between humans and lemurs.
 We are closely related after all!
 You can give your lemur a disease or virus that could be deadly to them and vice versa.

 What About Pet Monkeys?